arkency/posts/posts/2015-04-21-the-event-store-for-rails-developers.md

 We have experimented for some time with an Event Sourcing in our projects.
 This is why we released free HTTP [connector](https://github.com/arkency/http_eventstore) to the Greg’s Event Store written in Ruby.
 On the basis of an earlier experiences from the one of our projects we decided to create own implementation of an Event Store.
-Ladies and gentlemen, I would like to announce the first release of [Rails Event Store](https://rubygems.org/gems/rails_event_store) gem.
+I would like to announce the first release of [Rails Event Store](https://rubygems.org/gems/rails_event_store) gem.

 <!-- more -->